dzorlu/sdc/advanced_lane_detection/README.md

         self.predict()
 ```

 Next, we update the filter state with `self.update()`.
-We could be tracking several things including the polynomial coefficients or the points in the image.
+We could track several things including the polynomial coefficients or the points in the image.
 For this project, I decided to track the points instead of the polynomial fit because I find it more intuitive.
 It should also be noted that the Kalman filter is an one-dimensional filter because we assume a constant velocity for the vehicle.
 Secondly, I assume independence between the points I track.
 This is a gross simplification because the neighboring points in a lane are dependent on each other.
 Third, because the points in the horizon should move faster, the measurement updates in the filter carry more weight.
 In Kalman filter world, faster adjustment translates into a larger Kalman gain, which is defined as the ratio of state noise to statement noise and measurement noise combined.

 `_kalman_gain = self.state_noise / (self.state_noise + self.measurement_noise)`